aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 This is how you use Aspose.Slides to fill a shape with a picture:

-1. Create an instance of the [Presentation class](https://apireference.aspose.com/slides/net/aspose.slides/presentation/).
+1. Create an instance of the [Presentation](https://apireference.aspose.com/slides/net/aspose.slides/presentation/) class.
-2. Obtain a slide's reference through its index.
+2. Get a slide's reference through its index.
 3. Add an [IShape](https://apireference.aspose.com/slides/net/aspose.slides/ishape) to the slide.
 4. Set the Shape's [FillType](https://apireference.aspose.com/slides/net/aspose.slides/filltype) to `Picture`.
 5. Set the Picture Fill Mode to Tile.